forhad-php/sass/init.md

-## 1. Download from GitHub
+## 1. Download SASS from GitHub

-	or
-> If we have Node.js
+> or if we have Node.js

 `npm install -g sass`

-## 2. make a 'style.scss' file in project folder and for linking write below ↓
+## 2. Make a 'style.scss' file in project folder and for linking write below ↓

 `npm run scss`